superhero/js.core/README.md

 ## Helper

-If you install the package globaly, by running  the folowing command `npm install superhero -g`, then you can use a cli helper, that can be accessed from the terminal by running the command `superhero`:
+If you install the package globally, by running  the folowing command `npm install superhero -g`, then you can use a cli helper, that can be accessed from the terminal by running the command `superhero`:

 ```
                                  __